UNESCO Science Report

 Read a summary of global trends in A World in Search of an Effective Growth Strategy (Chapter 1, UNESCO Science Report 2015)

 Each of the chapters in the UNESCO Science Report monitors progress worldwide, or in a given country or region, towards SDG target 9.5, in particular: Enhance scientific research, upgrade the technological capabilities of industrial sectors in all countries, in particular developing countries, including, by 2030, encouraging innovation and substantially increasing the number of research and development workers per 1 million people and public and private research and development spending.
+The UNESCO Institute for Statistics supplies relevant data for inclusion in the UNESCO Science Report.

 Two key indicators